Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 Non-consumables zone – This spot is used for the storage of the dishes which are used each and every day.
 These dishes include the bowls, plates, silverware, and glasses.

 Cleaning zone – It is where the kitchen sink and the dishwasher can be found.
-Washing of the kitchen materials and utensils can be done at this area.
+Washing of the cooking materials and utensils can be done at this area.
 You may have your fridge situated near this zone for easy food preparation.
 Moreover, being near to the hob allow you to have easy access in draining the vegetables and pasta.

 Cooking zone – It is where the oven, stove-top, or range is located.
 The microwave can also be possibly found in this spot.
 This zone is where heating, frying, boiling, roasting, or cooking happens.
 Be certain that you will be avoiding crossing the kitchen with hot pans and pots.
 Take into consideration to put the oven and hob close to the sink and to the worktops.